Spring 2023 Midterm Exam 2

 You want to predict who will win this year’s Avocado Cup.
 To do so, you use this historical data to train a Naive Bayes classifier and classify each competitor as a winner or non-winner, given their experience level and birth month.
 Which of the following reasons best explains why your classifier is ineffective in identifying the winner?

-Bubble 3: because it uses a dataset where there are many more non-winners than winners.
+Bubble 3: Because it uses a dataset where there are many more non-winners than winners.

 Each year there is only one winner, but then hundreds of non-winners!
 This skews the data and makes it harder to figure out if someone won or lost because of their birthday and level.